Marketing

 In fact, February has three of the biggest moments of the year: Black History Month, Valentine’s Day, and the Super Bowl.

-According to the National Retail Federation, US Valentine's Day gift-givers spent a record-breaking $23.9 billion in 2022, and consumers were predicted to spend around $14.6 billion on food, decorations, and team apparel for Super Bowl 2022, with each person spending an average of $79.
+According to the National Retail Federation, US Valentine’s Day gift-givers spent an estimated $26 billion in 2024, and around $16.5 billion on food, decorations, and team apparel for the Super Bowl, with each person spending an average of $86.5.

 Looking at these figures, February is definitely a month to keep in mind when it comes to planning your marketing efforts.